A cute little red-painted turf house catches one's eye in Bakkagerði village in Borgarfjörður-Eystri in East Iceland.

-A cute little red-painted turf house catches one's eye in Bakkagerði village in Borgarfjörður-Eystri in East-Iceland.
-As you might know from my previous travel-blogs then I have written about almost all of the remaining turf houses and turf churches in Iceland.
+As you might know from my previous travel blogs, I have written about almost all of the remaining turf houses and turf churches in Iceland.

-These turf houses are of great interest to me and I seek these old houses out on my travels in Iceland.
+These turf houses are of great interest to me, and I seek out these old houses on my travels in Iceland.

 Lindarbakki Turf House in Borgarfjörður-Eystri